diofant/diofant/docs/release/notes-0.16.rst

 * :sympyissue:`28186`: Incorrect integral when variables are real
 * :sympyissue:`23828`: div result depends (in a non-obvious way) on symbols in expression
 * :sympyissue:`29835`: Incorrect limit from the right for an unbounded piecewise function
+* :sympyissue:`29828`: Reducing an integer modulo a Groebner basis gives an error